christinuhhh/bpi-may-interns/backend/README.md

 A FastAPI application for contact center operation insights and analytics.

+## System Requirements

+This application requires FFmpeg for audio processing capabilities.

 ## Local Development Setup

 Follow these steps to run the FastAPI application locally on your machine.